marcopernpruner/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 Notification endpoint
 ---------------------

-The Notification Endpoint is used by the Wallet to notify the PID/(Q)EAA Provider of certain events for issued Credentials, such as if the Credential was successfully stored in the Wallet Instance or in case of unsuccessful Credential issuance caused by a User action.
+The Notification Endpoint is used by the Wallet to notify the PID/(Q)EAA Provider of certain events for issued Credentials, such as if the Credential was successfully stored in the Wallet Instance.

+To uphold privacy, the ``event_description`` in the notification SHOULD NOT contain any information that could disclose User behavior or reveal the status of the personal device (e.g., storage space full).

 This endpoint MUST be protected using a DPoP Access Token.
 TLS for the confidentiality of the HTTP transport is REQUIRED according to Section 10 of [`OpenID4VCI`_].